huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - Doesn't show up url when loading a new page until it's loaded or after several seconds.

+- The loading of a webpage is slower?
+I start to feel that.

 ## All of these browsers compared to Firefox

 Firefox has a quite advanced web proxy setting feature.

+As I remember, the settings UI is a window too in Firefox.

+I might switch to Firefox when I need to.